PetrKorab/Arabica/docs/source/Line plot.rst

 **Line plot** displays n-grams as a series of data points connected by straight line segments.

 The graph display unigrams (single words) and bigrams over a monthly or yearly period.
-It suits homogenous datasets with relatively few periods (max T=10).
+It works best with homogenous datasets with relatively few periods (max T=10).

 -------------------------------------